Misclassification of employees as independent contractors

-Misclassification of employees as independent contractors is the way in which the United States classifies the problem of false self-employment.
-It can occur with respect to tax treatment or the Fair Labor Standards Act.
+Misclassification of employees as independent contractors is the way in which countries classify the problem of false self-employment.
+In the U.S., it can occur with respect to tax treatment or the Fair Labor Standards Act.

 The U.S. Government Accountability Office (GAO) reports that the IRS claims to lose millions of dollars in uncollected payroll, social security, Medicare and unemployment insurance taxes because of misclassification of independent contractors by taxpayers.

 Taxation

 Employers must report the incomes of employees and independent contractors using the IRS forms W-2 and 1099, respectively.
 Employers pay various taxes (i.e. Social Security and Medicare taxes, unemployment taxes, etc.) on the wages of a worker that is classified as an employee.
 These taxes are generally not paid by the employer on the compensation of a worker classified as an independent contractor.
 Instead, the contractor is responsible for their employer's share of the taxes when paying self-employment taxes at the end of the year.

 Classification affects whether a worker can receive unemployment benefits.
 In many states, independent contractors are not eligible for unemployment benefits because nothing has been paid into the unemployment insurance fund on their behalf.
 Employers who have no employees are not required to make payments to the unemployment insurance fund (since there is no one to claim benefits).